spacetelescope/style-guides/guides/python-testing.md

 * [ci-watson](https://github.com/spacetelescope/ci_watson) for functionality
   related to STScI Jenkins and Artifactory usage.

-## Where should I put my tests?
+## Testing Layout

-See the templates in Python Packaging section.
+See the templates in [Python Packaging section](https://github.com/spacetelescope/style-guides/blob/master/guides/python-package.md).

 Template aside, there is also the question of whether you want to bundle the tests with your package or not.
 While bundling allows users to test their